jaugustorufino/choco-rocket/README.md

 # ChocoRocket
 Pygame Project.
-- Astronaut who, on his rocket, seeks to collect chocolate bars in space, dodging meteors and black holes.
+- Astronaut who, on his rocket, seeks to collect chocolate bars in space, dodging meteors.
 - game type: Arcade

 ## How to install